Ruud

 Safety first: Do not attempt to add refrigerant yourself.
 Handling refrigerant requires EPA certification and specialized tools.

-- Step 1 – Check obvious airflow issues: Replace dirty filters and ensure indoor and outdoor coils are clean.
+- Step 1 – Check for obvious airflow issues: Replace dirty filters and ensure indoor and outdoor coils are clean.
 Poor airflow can mimic low charge symptoms.

 - Step 2 – Feel refrigerant lines: With the system running, the larger insulated suction line should feel cold and sweaty; the smaller liquid line should be warm.
-If both are near ambient temperature, charge may be low.
+If both are near ambient temperature, the refrigerant charge may be low.

 - Step 3 – Inspect for oil stains: Look around the Ruud condenser service valves, line set connections, and indoor coil for oily residue, which often indicates a leak.

-- Step 4 – Shut system off if icing occurs: If you see ice on the suction line or evaporator coil, turn the system OFF and set thermostat to FAN ON to thaw.
+- Step 4 – Shut the system off if icing occurs: If you see ice on the suction line or evaporator coil, turn the system OFF and set the thermostat to FAN ON to thaw.
 Running while frozen can damage the compressor.

-- Step 5 – Call a licensed technician: A technician must locate the leak, repair it, evacuate the system, and recharge to Ruud’s specified charge (by weight or subcooling).
+- Step 5 – Call a licensed technician: A technician must locate the leak, repair it, evacuate the system, and recharge it to Ruud’s specified charge (by weight or subcooling).

 Advertisements